A recursive-descent parser for RDoc markup.

 end

-Returns a token stream for str
+Returns a token stream for str, for testing

 # File lib/rdoc/markup/parser.rb, line 68